zulvkr/wbnuxtvuetify/README.md

 ## Theme variant

 There is dark and light theme variant.
-The theme is controlled by `$vuetify.theme.dark: Boolean` global state, aliased `isDark` in some components.
-This state mutated directly by `ThemeSwitcher.vue`
+The theme is controlled by `$vuetify.theme.dark: Boolean` global state.
+This state is mutated directly by `ThemeSwitcher.vue`.

 ## Acknowledgement